derekvance21/clj-bball/NOTES.md

 ## Todo

+- [ ] use shared logic for these clickable button things
+- [ ] disable "Add" button if action is invalid, form validation reporting
+- [ ] Fix bug where you can add empty action by only selecting player.
+Would be nice to use a proper reagent form, using custom validators like the ol' Angular ReactiveForm has
+- [ ] Add clojure/spec to app-db

 - [ ] ascertain whether or not to add hoop radius to distance measurements (would have to subtract it back when displaying on court)
 - [ ] be able to change :action/player
-- [ ] use shared logic for these clickable button things
-- [ ] have bonus do correct number of free throws - maybe a manual button to add free throw attempts? (different rules in different leagues)
 - [ ] have a button to activate substitutions, which would also allow deleting players.
 This gives more space for other things there, like a second column for "object" players
-- [ ] disable "Add" button if action is invalid, form validation reporting
 - [ ] supporting custom teams, datetime, other info
-- [ ] Fix bug where you can add empty action by only selecting player.
-Would be nice to use a proper reagent form, using custom validators like the ol' Angular ReactiveForm has
-- [ ] Add clojure/spec to app-db
 - [ ] Use interceptors for action validation
 - [ ] lineup stats
 - [ ] individual stats
-- [ ] svg for the whole court, but then mask parts
+- [ ] svg for the whole court, but then mask parts?
-- [ ] fix bug where on free throws with at least one miss and make, setting a rebound is required even though the make could've been at the end
 - [ ] use :pre and :post assertions in important functions
 - [ ] customize visible stats
 - [ ] support mobile
 - [ ] edit already transacted action.
 But you should think of it more like editting a possession, b/c you don't really want to throw off the possession alternating pattern, although this is broken at periods, so...
 So if you allowed just randomly deleting one possession, then you'd need a way to insert a possession in between others.
 Also, something you might need is editting the period of past possessions.
 - [ ] So like, maybe there's a way to show the end of a period in the render-possessions component.
 And it would insert some kind of possession end marker in between the :game/possession 's, so that you could see end of periods.
 It'd need to be a stateful-transducer-kind-of-thing, but I don't think it'd be too hard

+- [X] fix bug where on free throws with at least one miss and make, setting a rebound is required even though the make could've been at the end
+- [X] have bonus do correct number of free throws - maybe a manual button to add free throw attempts? (different rules in different leagues)
 - [X] fix bug where, at start of game, clicking on court causes crash
 - [X] button-ify UI elements.
 Nobody likes using a select dropdown (however convenient it is for me, as a dev).
 What would be nicer is to have the selectable players all visible, and you click on their tile to select them.
     - [X] First thing is to button-ify the action/types.
 The radio selector is kind of lame